-According to the FTC guidelines for bloggers, I have to inform you every time I use an affiliate link, link to a product I was given for free to review (whether I was pas for my time or not,) or write about products or companies I have any kind of relationship.
+According to the FTC guidelines for bloggers, I have to inform you every time I use an affiliate link, link to a product I was given for free to review (whether I was paid for my time or not,) or write about products or companies with which I have any kind of relationship.
 Not that the guidelines would affect my blogging much anyway, since I already have a strict honesty policy myself.
 But you already knew that, didn’t you?

 If you don’t know by now that I am a stay-home mom, homeschooling three children and surviving on one income in a two income world,..then you haven’t been reading my blog.
 And if you’re new here, then there a couple things you should know.

 My main goal with this blog is honor God and encourage women.
 I also believe that God has given me this blog as a way to provide for homeschool curriculum and pay a few extra bills.
 Since April of 2012, I’ve been trying to build my blog, not only as a means of income but also as a means of encouragement to homeschool moms.

 My mission statement for the blog: Classic Housewife is about being the best wife, mother, homemaker and homeschooling parent that I can be –and encouraging other moms to be the same.
 It’s about seeking to glorify God in all that we do, whether working, playing, learning, loving or just simply living life.

 In my writing, I link to items and websites using affiliate links –links that will earn me a small commission if you make a purchase.
 Most of the affiliate links I use are for products we regularly use and enjoy (things I would have told you about anyway.)

 That said, when I do use affiliate links I:

 - Make sure that the information I’m offering is true, correct, and my own opinion.

 - Post links to items and websites I feel positively about/think my readers will genuinely be interested in.